ObaidUr-Rahmaan/bash-scripts/README.md

 * **'image_downloader.sh'** : Self-explanatory high-speed image downloader that requires ***Wget***.
 Wget is an non-interactive down-loader which downloads files from the web.
 HTTP and FTP protocols being used for downloading the files over internet.
 However if you don’t have installed wget utility on your system then you'll get a “bash: wget: command not found” error while executing the script.
 Download from https://eternallybored.org/misc/wget/.
 Once downloaded, unzip and configure environment PATH variable to point to inside the unzipped folder so that your terminal has access to the wget.exe file.
 Done :)

 * **pomo.sh** : Notorious Pomodoro Timer for highly-focused, distraction free work.
 Requires ***notify-send***. notify-send is a program to send desktop notifications, inform the user about an event or display some form of information without getting in the user's way.
 This is of course useful when setting any kind of timer.
 Download from http://vaskovsky.net/notify-send/.
 Once downloaded, unzip and configure environment PATH variable to point to inside the unzipped folder so that your terminal has access to the notify-send.exe file.
-The final step is to configure your .bash_profile file by adding the following: <br/>
+The final step is to configure your .bash_profile file by adding the line below.
+Now you can just type in 'begin-pomodoro' in your terminal and the 25-minute timer will start. <br/>
 ```
 alias begin-pomodoro='sh ~/Desktop/bash-scripts/pomo.sh 25 "Pomodoro" "Pomodoro started, you have 25 minutes left" "Pomodoro ended.
 Please stop your work and take a short break"'
 ```
-* Now you can just type in 'begin-pomodoro' in your terminal and the 25-minute timer will start.

 **N.B.
 Make sure to clone this repo in your Desktop**